eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ###	Design Automation of Cyber-Physical Systems and Their Networks

+####	Notes about Design Automation of Cyber-Physical Systems and Their Networks

 This section covers the design automation of cyber-physical systems, and networks of cyber-physical systems (or, networked cyber-physical systems, including networked embedded systems).
 + [ambient intelligence](https://en.wikipedia.org/wiki/Ambient_intelligence), AmI
 + networks of cyber-physical systems